emacs-mirror/emacs/mps/manual/source/guide/debug.rst

 If you tracked down all your bugs, then the next step is the chapter :ref:`guide-perf`.

-But if you're still struggling, please :ref:`contact us` and see if we can help.
+But if you're still struggling, please :ref:`contact us <contact>` and see if we can help.